gurunandan-bhat/fcg/content/reviews/bridget-jones-mad-about-the-boy.md

 +++
-title = "Bridget Jones Mad About the Boy" date = 2025-02-15T17:31:35+05:30 draft = false mreviews = ["Bridget Jones Mad About the Boy"] critics = ['Sanyukta Thakare'] publication = '' subtitle = "Its Silly, Goofy And Builds On Old Movies"
+title = "Bridget Jones: Mad About the Boy" date = 2025-02-15T17:31:35+05:30 draft = false mreviews = ["Bridget Jones: Mad About the Boy"] critics = ['Sanyukta Thakare'] publication = '' subtitle = "Its Silly, Goofy And Builds On Old Movies"